 With this letter, we would like to provide an update on the current Council thinking and provide you an opportunity to comment if this does not align with your understanding or interpretation of the discussions to date as well as the status of our consultation in the context of Annex A-1, Section 6 of the ICANN Bylaws, prior to the GNSO Council ‘affirming or modifying its recommendation’:

 In relation to recommendation #1, purpose 2, everyone appears to agree that this is firmly within the scope of the EPDP Team to address as part of its phase 2 deliberations as the original language was already flagged as a placeholder pending further consideration during phase 2.
-As such, the Council does not expect it will need to take further action in the context of Annex A-1 Section 6 of the ICANN Bylaws, but it will consult with the EPDP Team to ensure it carefully considers the Board’s rationale for the non-adoption of purpose 2 as part of its deliberations and subsequent work on this purpose.
+As such, the Council does not expect it will need to take further action in the context of Annex A-1 Section 6 of the ICANN Bylaws and would accept the Board’s non-adoption, but the Council will consult with the EPDP Team to ensure it prioritizes and carefully considers the Board’s rationale for the non-adoption of purpose 2 as part of its deliberations and subsequent work on this purpose.
+After such consideration, the EPDP should report back to the Council with its updated language.

-In relation to recommendation #12, the Council received the rationale provided by members of the EPDP Team for why deletion was originally recommended.
-This was initially shared with the ICANN Board during the joint Board-GNSO Council meeting at ICANN65 and is also included below.
+In relation to recommendation #12, at the Board-Council meeting at ICANN65, members of the EPDP Team provided the rationale for why deletion was originally recommended.
 During that discussion, it appeared that this rationale might not have been sufficiently explained in the EPDP Team Phase 1 Final Report and, as such, the Board’s consideration of this aspect of recommendation #12 required further detail.
+That rationale is included below in written form for the Board’s reference.

-The Council would like to confirm with the ICANN Board whether this is indeed correct and whether the rationale has changed its thinking with regards to the deletion part of recommendation #12.
-Some Council members are of the view that as deletion is part of a consensus recommendation of the EPDP Team, for which supporting rationale has now been provided (see below), it would not be appropriate for the Council to change this part of the recommendation at this time without a compelling and convincing reason to do so.
-Other Council members agree with the Board’s rationale for why this part should not be adopted.
-Thus, based on the Board’s feedback, the Council is expected to consider further its response to the non-adoption.
+Council members from the RySG, RrSG, ISPCP and NCSG are of the view that as deletion is part of a consensus recommendation of the EPDP Team, for which supporting rationale has now been provided (see below), it would not be appropriate for the Council to change this part of the recommendation at this time without a compelling and convincing reason to do so.
+Council members from the IPC and BC agree with the Board’s rationale for why this part should not be adopted.

+The Council requests the Board consider this issue and provide any further input or feedback it has for the Council.

 The GNSO Council will consider any further input that is received from either the ICANN Board and/or the EPDP Team before finalizing its conclusions in the form of a ‘Supplemental Recommendation’ as outlined in Annex A-1, section 6 of the ICANN Bylaws.
 The GNSO Council intends to do so either during its meeting in September or October 2019.